pengchengzeng/pengchengzeng.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 👨‍🎓 About Me
-I am a Lecturer at the [College of Cryptology and Cyber Science](https://cyber.nankai.edu.cn/), Nankai University (南开大学密码与网络空间安全学院), China, and a member of the research groups led by [Prof. Zheli Liu](https://cyber.nankai.edu.cn/2021/0323/c13838a551995/page.htm) (刘哲理) and [Prof. Dan Ding](https://cyber.nankai.edu.cn/2021/0323/c13838a569771/page.htm) (丁丹).
-Prior to this, I earned both my B.E., M.S., and Ph.D. degrees from Tianjin University, China.
-My Ph.D. research on mmWave sensing and RF security was supervised by [Prof. Xiulong Liu](https://cic.tju.edu.cn/faculty/liuxiulong/index.html) (刘秀龙), and my M.S. research on RF mobile localization was supervised by [Prof. Yongtao Ma](https://faculty.tju.edu.cn/MaYongtao/zh_CN/index.htm) (马永涛).

-My current research interests include **Cryptographic Hardware Acceleration** and **Radio-Frequency Privacy Computing**.
-I have published over 20 papers at the top-tier international conferences and journals, including ACM IMWUT, IEEE TMC, IEEE TWC, IEEE TAP, etc. I hold several academic positions such as TPC Member of TrustCom 2025 and Workshop Chair of ICA3PP 2023.

-📢📢 <span style="color:red;">Our group is seeking research assistants to work on multiple projects related to **Post-quantum Cryptography Chip** and **Encrypted mmWave Sensing**.
+I am currently a tenure-track Assistant Professor and Principal Investigator (PI) at the Institute of Mathematical Sciences, ShanghaiTech University.
+My research focuses on statistical machine learning, artificial intelligence, and biomedical big data analytics.
+I received my Ph.D. in Statistics from Newcastle University, UK, in 2018, under the supervision of [Prof. Jian Qing Shi](https://www.sustech.edu.cn/zh/faculties/shijianqing.html) (史建清).

+The research group I lead focuses on the following areas:
+- AI and statistics, with an emphasis on explainable AI and uncertainty quantification;
+- Functional data analysis, covering methodology, theory, and applications;
+- Statistical genomics, including single-cell multi-omics and spatial transcriptomics;
+- Interdisciplinary research bridging data science with other fields.

+📢📢 <span style="color:red;"> My research group is currently recruiting postdoctoral fellows to work on methodology and theory in **explainable AI and uncertainty quantification**, as well as their applications in **single-cell multi-omics and spatial transcriptomics** (see the details in Positions).
 Drop me an email if you are interested.

 # 🔥 News
-- *2025.04*: Our paper entitled "MHTrack: mmWave-based Mobile Hand Tracking" was accepted by IEEE TMC.
+- *2026.01*: Our paper entitled "DeepFRC: An End-to-End Deep Learning Model for Functional Registration and Classification" was accepted by ICLR 2026.
-- *2025.04*: Our paper entitled "Multi-user Behavioral Privacy Filtering for mmWave Radar Sensing" was accepted by IEEE TMC.
+- *2025.12*: Our paper entitled "Guided Co-clustering Transfer Across Unpaired and Paired Single-cell Multi-omics Data" was accepted by Bioinformatics.

 # 📘 Publications
 ## 🏃‍♀️ mmWave Sensing